ben-mulhern/cd-collection/README.md

 Basic web app to learn some Angular, ScalaJS and Http4s.
 Uses Scala, Sqlest and H2 db for backend.

 #To-do
-1) Re-write JS with ScalaJS
+- Re-write JS with ScalaJS (and re-factor!)

-2) Finish the other pages & services (albums)
+- Album page

+- Generator page

-3) Figure out how all the Angular dependencies work - do I need to check them into my repo or can I get SBT to handle it?
+- Figure out how all the Angular dependencies work - do I need to check them into my repo or can I get SBT to handle it?

-4) Handle window forms better (well, at all) - validation errors, closing when complete
+- Handle service errors in the UI

+- Formatting of the edit/add windows (clearable, mandatory, sizing)

+- Table column widths - keep them fixed width somehow?

-5) Add validation for artists to only allow one level of parenthood
+- Add all the parent artist logic and functionality inc domain validation for artists to only allow one level of parenthood

-6) Get serialisation working for responses

-7) Get responses properly implemented in create method
+- Artist delete

+- Ship master copy with empty DB

 #To run
-Currently you have to manually create the tables in the H2 db (see SQL source for details)

-To run from SBT:
+From SBT:

 ~re-start